Bachelor's Program in Sociology

 • Career opportunities

-Read more about your career prospects
+Read more about your career prospects for sociologists

 • Required interests and skills

-Students of Sociology should:
+Students of Sociology should

 • be capable of analytical and critical thinking,